 3. Write a paper about the model you used and the analysis you did and your result(s).
-The paper (figures included about one latex-page) should contain a short introduction which explains clearly which task you tried to do (e.g. change of initial seed to seeds along a whole vertical line in middle of lattice) This can be a section of only one or two sentences.
+The paper (figures included about one single-column latex-page) should contain a short introduction which explains clearly which task you tried to do (i.e. the change you implemented).
+This can be a section of only one or two sentences.
 The next section should explain what exactly your new model is, such that everybody in class could write a program, which does exactly the same as what your program does.
 View this section as the Model/Simulation section.
-For completeness include the rules of the DLA model with reference.
+For completeness include the citation of the DLA model and specify whether you changed any rules of the DLA model or whether you kept all rules the same.
 Include a description of all parameters you used (e.g. what is your initial condition and the lattice size you used).
-Then continue with a miniresults section, in which you show a figure or two and a description/interpretation of your results.
-3 End with a short conclusions section and possibly some ideas for future work.
-Since you will have only until Tuesday for this project each section can be relatively short.
+Then continue with a mini-results section, in which you show a figure or two and a description/interpretation of your results.
+22 End with a short conclusions section.
+Since you will have only until Thursday for this project each section can be very short.

-3Information about any tools introduced in class, such as xfig and xmgrace are on our webpage.
-To make a figure from part of your screen you may use in the command-line: "import filename.eps" and then select the desired area with the middle mouse button.
+22Information about any tools introduced in class, such as xfig and xmgrace are on our webpage.
+To make a figure from part of your screen you may use in the command-line: import filename.eps for an eps-file or import filename.pdf for a pdf-file and then select the desired area with the middle mouse button.

 4. Prepare a mini talk (5 min each student) which has the same content as this miniproject I paper (model, variation(s), results).
 Prepare two or three slides and practice what you will say.
 You can find on our webpage links to the "How To Give Talks" and examplatory talks. (last class).
 Make sure that you can get to your presentation/slides on the computer on the front desk in ACWS 204.
-If you plan to show a movie, practice ahead of time, that you can get the movie working quickly.

-5. Put the name(s) of the python program(s) into your ~/share.dir/ and make it/them readable.
+5. Put the name(s) of the python program(s) into your /share.dir/ and change read permissions with chmod a+r ~/share.dir/

 Please send to me an email in which you tell me the name(s) of your python program(s).